David-lab92/CF-Rockbuster-SQL/README.md

 # Rockbuster
-This repository contains all my SQL queries used in the project.
+This repository contains my SQL queries used in a Movie Rental Project.